MATCHA-MIT/secsep-octal/README.md

 ```

+# Type Check

+## Dep Type Check

+### Func call
+What do we need to do to update mem content + permission?

 # Daily Task

 ## June 30
-1. Fix memory layout of structures on stack - split them when needed
+1. Fix memory layout of structures on stack - split them when needed (done)

+## July 2
-2. Finish updating memory overlappings structure for poly1305
+1. Finish updating memory overlappings structure for poly1305
+    1. Update memory type read/write, check whether I cover all cases
+    2. Update memory type read/write in checker
+2. Single infer, buf_used has some problem

+## July 3
+1. Continue updating memory overlappings structure for poly1305 (infer part is done)

+## July 4
+1. Continue updating memory overlappings structure for poly1305 (check)
+    1. Copy non overlap logic (2:00 - 2:40)
+    2. Mem read write permission check and invalidate
+    2. PtrInfo subtype check

+## July 5
+1. Test new non-overlap impl!
+2. Error when call with `poly1305_update(state, in - todo, todo);` -> need debug!
 3. Analyze problems of current range infer for chacha20, make a plan